AusClimateService/npcp/reports/phase1/phase1_report.md

 as the corresponding GCM output (Figure 1c).
-With the exception of the MBCn method, all methods reduced the bias in the RCM output on both the calibration (Figure 1c) and (to a lesser extent) cross validation tasks (Figure 2c).
+With the exception of the MBCn method, all methods reduced the bias in the RCM output on both the calibration (Figure 1c) and (to a lesser extent) cross-validation tasks (Figure 2c).
 It was difficult to separate the methods as they all performed similarly.

 For a more extreme metric like the 1-in-10 year event, dynamical downscaling was associated with a larger mean absolute bias than the corresponding GCM output (Figure 1c; e.g. Figure 13a,d).
-On the calibration task the various methods could be easily distiguished, with the MRNBC method reducing the RCM bias to the greatest degree, followed by the QME and then ECDFm methods (Figure 1c; e.g. Figure 13).
+On the calibration task the various methods could be easily distinguished, with the MRNBC method reducing the RCM bias to the greatest degree, followed by the QME and then ECDFm methods (Figure 1c; e.g. Figure 13).
-On cross validation,
+On cross-validation,
 the QDC method outperformed all the bias correction methods (Figure 2c).
 The MRNBC and QME methods performed similarly (a modest reduction in bias), while the ECDFm method tended not to reduce the RCM bias.